 The recipe I’m sharing today, is exactly how I make them at home for things like chicken parmesan or as a bedding for seafood.
 It’s literally only 6 ingredients and takes a few minutes.

 The easiest way to make zoodles is by using a spiralizer.
-The one I own [affiliate] has 7 blades and makes veggie noodles in seconds.
+The one I own (linked in the recipe printable) has 7 blades and makes veggie noodles in seconds.
 I love it.

 Almost as much as I love these zucchini noodles.